OSGeo/gdal/gdal/doc/source/programs/gdal_calc.rst

 .. note::

-   In the previous example, beware that if A and B inputs are of the same datatype, for example integers, you may need to force the convertion of one of the operands before the division operation.
+   In the previous example, beware that if A and B inputs are of the same datatype, for example integers, you may need to force the conversion of one of the operands before the division operation.

    .. code-block::